 You’re in control and you have the flexibility to increase and decrease the amounts you take and can stop and restart income withdrawals to suit your circumstances.

 You need to consider the advantages and disadvantages before deciding what to do.

-We have a detailed guide about Income Drawdown which you can pick up at your local agency or you can speak to an NFU Mutual Financial Adviser who will help you review your options to decide if Income Drawdown is right for you.
+We have a detailed guide about Income Drawdown which you can pick up at your local agency office or you can speak to an NFU Mutual Financial Adviser who will help you review your options to decide if Income Drawdown is right for you.

 Here are just some of the key issues to consider:

 On death any remaining funds can be passed on

 The value of your pension pot could fall

 You could run out of money

 You’ll need to monitor your investments regularly

 If you die after 75 there could be a tax charge when your beneficiaries take money out